waimun/simple-web-crawler/README.md

 ```
 Usage: cli.js <domain>
   Example: cli.js www.example.com
-  Note: the crawler will crawl the domain using https
+  Note: the web crawler will crawl the domain using https
 ```

 **Note:** Please do not specify a URL for the `domain` argument.
 The domain should not begin with http or https.
-At this time, the web crawler only supports https protocol, and do not support custom ports yet.
-Domain redirects (301) are ignored so please make sure you specify the final destination for the domain name in order for the crawler to fetch correctly.
+At this time, the web crawler only supports https protocol, and does not support custom ports yet.
+Domain redirects (301, 302) are ignored so please make sure you specify the final destination for the domain name in order for the crawler to fetch correctly.

 ## ⚒️ Design